graphql/graphql-spec/spec/Section 3 -- Type System.md

 The ID scalar type represents a unique identifier, often used to refetch an object or as the key for a cache.
 The ID type is serialized in the same way as a {String}; however, it is not intended to be human-readable.
-While it is often numeric, it should always serialize as a {String}.
+While it is often numeric, it must always serialize as a {String}.

 **Result Coercion**